-In the excitement of researching and deciding upon a new bed, many people overlook the steps needed to put together their purchase- especially if it is something a bit more advanced than a normal mattress.
-Sleep Number beds, although not complicated, do require some basic step by step tutorial guides in order to ensure the hardware, and bed layers, are placed to where they can work correctly.
+In the excitement of researching and deciding on a new bed, many people overlook the steps needed to put together their purchase, especially if it’s something more advanced than a normal mattress.
+Sleep Number beds, although not complicated, do require some basic step-by-step tutorial guides in order to ensure the hardware and bed layers, are placed to where they can work correctly.

 If you have an impending bed delivery, then you may want to take a glance below which will help take you through the steps of how to put a Sleep Number Bed together.
 Having a plan in place prior to unboxing your bed is always a great way to help ensure you have stress free experience.

-You might be interested in: What is a Sleep Number Bed?
+You may be interested in: What is a Sleep Number Bed?

 What You Need: